dockergiant/rolldev/docs/configuration/magento2-testing.md

 To run Acceptance tests you need to {doc}`configure the MFTF environment <mftf>`.
 Once you've done that, follow these steps to run the tests.

-1. Make sure that you enabled following in your `.env` file:
+1. Make sure that you enabled following in your `.env.roll` file:
     - `ROLL_SELENIUM` - Responsible for running virtual browser for your tests
     - `ROLL_ALLURE` - Responsible for test results reporting
     - `ROLL_SELENIUM_DEBUG` - Enables you to preview the tests with VNC